 It causes infectious mononucleosis, or mono.
 Mono is passed from person to person through saliva.
 Symptoms usually appear within 4 to 6 weeks after exposure and ease in 1 to 2 months.

 If you have mono, you may have a high level of a type of white blood cell called a lymphocyte in your blood.
-Your immune system also will make heterophile antibodies (heterophile antibodies) to fight off the EBV.
+Your immune system also will make certain types of antibodies (heterophile antibodies) to fight off the EBV.
 These antibodies will also appear in Why do I need this test?

 You may need this blood test if your healthcare provider suspects that you have mononucleosis.
 Signs and symptoms include: